mardiros/jeepito/docs/source/user/glossary.rst

       https://github.com/mardiros/casualcms/

    Command
-      A command is an object that represent an intention of mutation of the model.
+      A command is an object that represent an intention of mutation of the :term:`Domain Model`.
       This is an atomic change.
 Commands are timestamped, ordered, and immutable.
       In :term:`Event Sourcing`, we store those commands as the source of truth.